 The Advisory Committee and the Board of Managers considered the results of our most recent unitholder advisory vote on executive compensation at our 2020 Annual Meeting.
 Our unitholders overwhelmingly approved the compensation of our named executive officers, with over 95% of the common units present at the meeting voting in favor of such compensation.
 Accordingly, the Advisory Committee and the Board of Managers have not changed our executive compensation decisions and policies following the 2020 Annual Meeting.
 At the 2017 Annual Meeting, after viewing and considering voting results, the Advisory Committee and the Board of Managers determined that we would hold a "Say-on-Pay" unitholder advisory vote every third year.
-Therefore, because our last "Say-on-Pay" unitholder advisory vote was held at the 2020 Annual Meeting, the next "Say-on-Pay" unitholder advisory vote will be held at the 2023 Annual Meeting.
-Additionally, at the 2023 Annual Meeting, we will seek a non-binding advisory unitholder vote regarding the frequency of submission to unitholders of a "Say-on-Pay" advisory vote.
+Therefore, because our last "Say-on-Pay" unitholder advisory vote was held at the 2020 Annual Meeting, the next "Say-on-Pay" unitholder advisory vote was held at the 2023 Annual Meeting, we will seek a non-binding advisory unitholder vote regarding the frequency of submission to unitholders of a "Say-on-Pay" advisory vote.